Frequently Asked Orthodontic Questions

 If you have orthodontic insurance, we will take care of all the necessary filings.
 Bring with you all your insurance information so that we can process the claim efficiently without any delays.

-Our financial coordinator will be happy to assist you and to answer any questions you may have with reference to your payment plans and / or orthodontic insurance.
+Our financial coordinator will be happy to assist you and to answer any questions you may have with reference to your payment plans and/or orthodontic insurance.

 What Is Your Policy Concerning Office Visits?

-Patient / Parent CooperationIn order to obtain the best possible results in orthodontic treatment, both patient and parent efforts are just as important as Dr. Miller's treatment.
-The doctor provides the treatment plan, nevertheless, in order to achieve that goal you have the responsibility for the following:
+In order to obtain the best possible results in orthodontic treatment, both patient and parent efforts are just as important as the doctor's treatment.
+The doctor provides the treatment plan; nevertheless, in order to achieve that goal, you have the responsibility for the following:

 Appointments: